 Nutrition Before Starting Mesothelioma Cancer Treatment

-After a malignant mesothelioma diagnosis, many patients have a lot of questions.
-One question a patient should consider asking their care team is about a mesothelioma treatment diet.
-The care team may make diet recommendations to help the patient get ready for treatment.
+After a malignant mesothelioma diagnosis, patients often have many questions.
+One question patients and their care teams can discuss is how to follow a mesothelioma treatment diet.
+Care teams may make diet recommendations to help get patients ready for treatment.

-Before diagnosis, some people experience weight loss.
+Before diagnosis, some people experience weight loss as a mesothelioma symptom.
 Research shows that maintaining a healthy weight throughout treatment is beneficial.
-A doctor may put patients who have experienced weight loss on a diet to help them gain weight.
+So, doctors may advise patients to follow a diet that encourages favorable weight gain.

-Chemotherapy can cause various side effects that impact a patient’s appetite and weight.
-Proper nutrition may help the following common side effects of chemotherapy:
+In general, chemotherapy can cause various side effects that impact a patient’s appetite and weight.
+Proper nutrition during chemotherapy may help manage some common side effects of this treatment.

 - Swelling or sores in the mouth

-The care team can give patients anti-nausea medicine to help after treatment.
-Dietitians may also recommend certain foods to help patients during chemotherapy, such as cream of wheat, oatmeal, cereals, chicken, tofu or gelatin.
+Care teams can give patients anti-nausea medicine to help after treatment.
+Dietitians may also recommend potential foods to help patients during chemotherapy.
+Some food examples are cream of wheat, oatmeal, cereals, chicken, tofu or gelatin.
 These foods are bland, which may help with nausea and other side effects.

-Foods high in protein, whole grains, fruit and soups may help with constipation and diarrhea.
+High-protein foods, whole grains, fruits and soups may help with constipation and diarrhea.
 Drinking plenty of fluids can help the body clear chemotherapy byproducts.
-Patients may want to try herbal teas, popsicles, gelatin, clear broths and/or sports drinks to avoid dehydration.
+Patients may want to try herbal teas, popsicles, gelatin, clear broths and sports drinks to avoid dehydration.

-Some recommendations instruct patients to try eating small, bland meals during chemotherapy.
-For instance, patients might plan to have five to six small meals a day.
+Some recommendations suggest patients eat small meals and a bland diet during chemotherapy.
+For instance, patients might plan to have five or six small meals a day.
 Frequent smaller meals may feel better than eating larger meals less frequently.
 Dietitians may give similar recommendations for a chemotherapy recovery diet.

-Dietitians may also recommend high-protein and high-calorie foods as part of the patient’s nutrition plan during radiation.
-These foods help ensure the mesothelioma patient gets enough nutrition to maintain weight.
-It’s important for patients to continue following their dietary plan—even when they may not feel well.
-Some foods that the care team may suggest during radiation therapy include:
+Dietitians may also recommend high-protein and high-calorie foods as part of patients’ cancer treatment diet during radiation.
+These foods help ensure mesothelioma patients get enough nutrition to maintain their weight.

 - Greek yogurts